-8. Providing False Information
+7. Providing False Information

-Falsifying, altering, or forging any official College records or documents, employing official College documents or records for purposes of misrepresentation, or causing any official College documents or records to be falsified by means of any misrepresentation intangible public or private property
+• Falsifying, altering or forging any official College records or documents, employing official College documents or records for purposes of misrepresentation, or causing any official College documents or records to be falsified by means of any misrepresentation.